15. Trees

 A forest is the union of several trees.
 A forest is a simple graph that has one or more connected components, where each connected component is a tree.

-The image shows a forest composed of \(3\) trees.
-Notice that for any two vertices in one of the trees, there is only one simple path that joins the vertices.
-This is True for every tree.
+Notice that if you choose any pair of vertices in one of the trees in the image, there is only one path that joins that pair of vertices.
+In fact, this property is True for any tree.

 15.2.
 Additional Topics